 Where possible, performance-based criteria have been adopted for the development of the decommissioning and closure plan.
 The Metal Mines Effluent Regulations (MMER) end-of-pipe effluent discharge standards were used as criteria for waters emanating from the final effluent Polishing Pond.
-CCME Canadian Water Quality Guidelines for the Protection of Freshwater Aquatic Life (CCME, 1999) and Manitoba Tier II water quality guidelines were used to assess effectiveness of closure measures to local downstream receiving waters.
+CCME Canadian Water Quality Guidelines for the Protection of Freshwater Aquatic Life (CCME, 2011) and Manitoba Water Quality Guidelines were used to assess effectiveness of closure measures to local downstream receiving waters.
 These same performance-based criteria will be used to determine the effectiveness of closure measures during the post-closure phase.
 Post closure monitoring and inspection results will be reviewed to ensure that objectives continue to be met well after decommissioning the project.
 If these objectives are not met, maintenance or contingency plans will be developed as necessary to address potential areas requiring further mitigation.